richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 We gratefully acknowledge those who have contributed to the development of IETF RFC's and the processes that create both the content and documents.
-In particular, we thank Scott Bradner, the author of {{?RFC2026}}, and the authors of all the documents that updated it.
+In particular, we thank the authors of all the documents that updated
+{{RFC2026}}.

-We also thanks Sandy Ginoza of the Secretariat for sending all the original RFC sources.
+We also thank Sandy Ginoza of the Secretariat for sending all the original RFC sources.